 Rubber Hand Trick Reveals Brain-Body Link | Wired Science The rubber hand illusion is more than a vaguely creepy parlor trick.
 It’s a window into relationship between our mental and physical self-conception.
 During the illusion, a participant’s hand is hidden, and a rubber hand positioned so that it appears as her own.
+She knows that it’s fake — but when both hands are stroked simultaneously, what’s seen and felt becomes blurred.
 Suddenly the rubber hand literally feels like it belongs to her.
+Consciously she knows it’s not true, but that doesn’t matter.
 Scientists have now shown that the hidden hand’s temperature drops during the illusion: its effects aren’t simply mental, but physical as well, and could even hint at as-yet-unknown processes of disease.
-"These findings show that the conscious sense of our physical self, and the physiological regulation of our physical self, are linked," write a team of researchers led by Oxford University’s G. At first, this may seem a retelling of mind-body linkage: embarrassment causes blushing, fear a burst of strength.
-When participants in the study confused a rubber hand for their own, their hidden hands became half a degree colder.
-Video: New ScientistImage: PNAS See Also:
+"These findings show that the conscious sense of our physical self, and the physiological regulation of our physical self, are linked," write a team of researchers led by Oxford University’s G. Video: New ScientistImage: PNAS See Also:

 Inner Speech Speaks Volumes About the Brain A new study shows that a predictive brain signal could explain why we ‘hear’ inner speech in our heads even in the absence of actual sound.
 Whether you’re reading the paper or thinking through your schedule for the day, chances are that you’re hearing yourself speak even if you’re not saying words out loud.
 This internal speech — the monologue you “hear” inside your head — is a ubiquitous but largely unexamined phenomenon.
 A new study looks at a possible brain mechanism that could explain how we hear this inner voice in the absence of actual sound.
 In two experiments, researcher Mark Scott of the University of British Columbia found evidence that a brain signal called corollary discharge — a signal that helps us distinguish the sensory experiences we produce ourselves from those produced by external stimuli — plays an important role in our experiences of internal speech.
 And the same mechanism plays a role in how our auditory system processes speech.